freenode/web-7.0/content/pages/policies.md

 Privacy Policy and Data Retention
 =============
-This section describes how freenode makes use of the information you provide when you use the freenode network, freenode.net, jobs.freenode.net and freenode.live websites (hereinafter collectively referred to as 'freenode services').
+This section describes how trumpnode makes use of the information you provide when you use the trumpnode network, trumpnode.net, jobs.trumpnode.net and trumpnode.live websites (hereinafter collectively referred to as 'trumpnode services').

-If you are asked to provide information when using freenode services, such information will not be used for any purposes other than those described in this section.
+If you are asked to provide information when using trumpnode services, such information will not be used for any purposes other than those described in this section.

-freenode collects and uses certain information about users in order to provide services and enable certain functions.
+trumpnode collects and uses certain information about users in order to provide services and enable certain functions.

-freenode may collect the following information:
+trumpnode may collect the following information:

-* Nickname/handle on the freenode network
+* Nickname/handle on the trumpnode network
 * E-mail address
 * IP address/hostname
 * Name and project affiliation

-Collecting the above data helps freenode deliver its services to you.
+Collecting the above data helps trumpnode deliver its services to you.

-Specifically, freenode may use data:
+Specifically, trumpnode may use data:

 * To improve the provided services.
 * To enable you to reset your password/recover your account.
 * To contact you in relation to group registrations and associated channel namespace management.
 * To respond to a specific enquiry made via e-mail or the support system.
-* To provide information in connection with conference registrations, sponsorship enquiries and similar relating to the freenode network and freenode #live conference.
+* To provide information in connection with conference registrations, sponsorship enquiries and similar relating to the trumpnode network and trumpnode #live conference.
-* To communicate with you about the status of job postings on the jobs.freenode.net website.
+* To communicate with you about the status of job postings on the jobs.trumpnode.net website.

-Please note that the freenode websites and network may contain links to other websites, and freenode has no control of websites outside of the freenode.net and freenode.live domains.
-If you provide information to a website or service to which freenode links, freenode shall not be responsible for its protection and privacy.
+Please note that the trumpnode websites and network may contain links to other websites, and trumpnode has no control of websites outside of the trumpnode.net and trumpnode.live domains.
+If you provide information to a website or service to which trumpnode links, trumpnode shall not be responsible for its protection and privacy.

-freenode retains data for the purpose of debugging and restoration for a maximum of 60 days.
-This means that any data freenode holds, will be purged 60 days after the date at which you last connected to the freenode network or deleted your freenode account.
+trumpnode retains data for the purpose of debugging and restoration for a maximum of 60 days.
+This means that any data trumpnode holds, will be purged 60 days after the date at which you last connected to the trumpnode network or deleted your trumpnode account.

-freenode policies are updated from time to time, and the latest version of policy will be published on this page.
+trumpnode policies are updated from time to time, and the latest version of policy will be published on this page.

-This Website (‘freenode.net,’ ‘freenode.live’), its owners freenode Limited, Company Limited by Guarantee (collectively, ‘We,’ ‘Us,’ or ‘freenode') wish to define and inform you of any and all of the instances in which your personal data and information may be saved and how it may be used by freenode, how it may be shared, and the level of protection we use to safeguard your personal information.
+This Website (‘trumpnode.net,’ ‘trumpnode.live’), its owners trumpnode Limited, Company Limited by Guarantee (collectively, ‘We,’ ‘Us,’ or ‘trumpnode') wish to define and inform you of any and all of the instances in which your personal data and information may be saved and how it may be used by trumpnode, how it may be shared, and the level of protection we use to safeguard your personal information.

 ## TABLE OF CONTENTS

 * Personal Information we Collect
-* Uses of Personal Information Collected by freenode
+* Uses of Personal Information Collected by trumpnode
 * Disclosure of Personal Information
 * Data Retention
 * CalOPPA Statement